Everywhere you look on the web these days, there are articles and articles and…more articles on “how to rank your business with local SEO”.

-In this case, I’m going to check for “lawyer fort worth”.
+In this case, I’m going to check for “property management fort worth”.

 This is what I found:

 There are tons of opportunities in the smaller surrounding cities.
+You should perform this exercise with 5-10 surrounding areas.
 It’s highly dependent on what you have to offer as a business so you need to be smart about this.

 People are so concerned about being #1 in Google that they forget it isn’t what actually brings in the customer.

-Now you have your primary keyword, keywords for surrounding areas and keywords for the various niches for your specific profession/business.
+Now you have your primary keyword and keywords for surrounding areas.

 What do I do if I search “keyword + city” and there’s very little search volume?

-If you cater to a very niche segment or if you operate in a small city, this may happen.
+If you operate in a small city, this may happen.